-The following table sets forth certain information regarding the developed and undeveloped portions of our license and lease areas as of December 31, 2020 for the countries in which we currently operate.
+The following table sets forth certain information regarding the developed and undeveloped portions of our license and lease areas as of December 31, 2021 for the countries in which we currently operate.

+Developed Area Undevelo ped Area

-Developed Area (Acres) Undeveloj (Acı L Total Area a (Acres)
+(Acr res) (Ac res) Total Area (Acres)

 Gross Net(1) Gross Net(1) Gross Net(1)

-(In the ousands)
+(In thou isands)

-Ghana(2) 163 32 34 7 197 39
+Ghana(2) 163 53 34 11 197 64

 Equatorial Guinea 65 26 2,355 1,292 2,420 1,318

-Mauritania 3,882 1,085 3,882 1,085

-South Africa(3) 1,452 653 1,452 653
+Mauritania 2,430 679 2,430 679

 Sao Tome and Principe 527 310 527 310

-Senegal 2,116 631 2,116 631
+Senegal 917 271 917 271

-U.S. Gulf of Mexico 98 28 240 127 338 155
+U.S. Gulf of Mexico 98 28 223 105 321 133

-Total 326 86 10,606 4,105 10,932 4,191
+Total 326 107 6,486 2,668 6,812 2,775

 - (1) Net acreage based on Kosmos' participating interests, before the exercise of any options or back-in rights, except for our net acreage associated with the Jubilee, TEN, and Greater Tortue Ahmeyim fields, which are after the exercise of options or back-in rights.
 Our net acreage in Ghana may be affected by any redetermination of interests in the Jubilee Unit and our net acreage in Mauritania and Senegal may be affected by any redetermination of interests in the Greater Tortue Ahmeyim Unit. - (2) The Exploration Period of the WCTP petroleum contract and DT petroleum contract has expired.
-The undeveloped area reflected in the table above represents acreage within our discovery areas that were not subject to relinquishment on the expiry of the Exploration Period. - (3) The Company's interest in South Africa will transfer to Shell upon closing of the farm down transaction discussed in Note 3-Acquisitions and Divestitures which is expected during 2021.
+The undeveloped area reflected in the table above represents acreage within our discovery areas that were not subject to relinquishment on the expiry of the Exploration Period.
+Table above reflects additional interests acquired in Ghana.
+See "Item 8.
+Financial Statements and Supplementary Data-Note 3-Acquisitions and Divestitures" for discussion of potential pre-emption impact.